Summary: in this tutorial, you will learn how to create stored functions using the

 CREATE FUNCTION clause.

 Second, you list all parameters of the stored function inside the parentheses.
-By default, all parameters are
+By default, all parameters are the

 IN parameters.
 You cannot specify